metablaster/WindowsFirewallRuleset/Readme/FAQ.md

-# About this document
+# Frequently Asked Questions

 Here are the most common problems running powershell scripts in this project and how to resolve them.
 Also general questions and answers regarding firewall.

-## I applied the rule(s) but it doesn't work, program xyz.exe doesn't connect to internet
+## I applied the rule(s) but it doesn't work, program foobar.exe doesn't connect to internet

 1. Close down the program which is unable to connect to network completely
-2. In GPO select each rule that applies to this program, right click and disable, then enable again.
+2. In GPO select each rule that applies to this program, right click and disable, wait 2 seconds then enable again.
 3. Open program in question and try again, in most cases this should work.
-4. If not try rebooting system, Windows firewall sometimes just doesn't instantly respect the rules.
+4. If not try rebooting system, Windows firewall sometimes just doesn't instantly respect rules.
 5. If still no luck, open rule properties in GPO and under advanced tab allow all interface types, all users or both, however allowing all interfaces or users should be only a temporary measure.